jweiland-net/indexnow/README.md

 : While saving records in TYPO3 backend a flash message with the preview URL of modified page will be shown.

+### Host API Key file

+Create a file named `[API key].txt` with your API key as content and move it into your document root directory of your website server.

+#### Example

+If you chose `abc-ABC-123` as your API key you have to create a file named `abc-ABC-123.txt` and set `abc-ABC-123` as content of that file.
+Upload file `abc-ABC-123.txt` into the `/var/www/my-typo3-page/public` folder.
+Open `https://example.com/abc-ABC-123.txt` to make sure the file is public available and its content is `abc-ABC-123`.

 ### Task

 You need TYPO3 system extension `scheduler`.